As the weather gets warmer and you're spending more time outside, you might be looking for something new to play with the kids.

 An alternative idea is to make your own!
 Yep reusing old pallets, doors or even pre-loved kitchens can be a really simple but effective way of creating a mud kitchen.
 Paired with a good old lump of mud and a few kitchen utensils and the kids are ready to play.

 And if dedicating a space of your outdoors to a mud kitchen is an issue, then a simple tuff spot or tray of mud is just as good!

 However you decide to introduce a mud kitchen to your play, here is a free download for you to add some new ideas for things to collect or add to your mud kitchen to keep their interest fresh!

-And if you are looking for some key items to purchase to enhance your outdoor play, please click this link to the playHOORAY!
-Amazon affiliate link to see our favourite finds!
+And if you are looking for some key items to purchase to enhance your outdoor play, please click this link to visit the playHOORAY!
+Amazon affiliate link and see our favourite finds!